acss-io/atomizer/docs/integrations/nextjs.md

 ## Begin using Atomizer

-Start adding Atomizer classes to your code base.
+Update the `pages/index.js` file to start adding Atomizer classes to your code base.

 ```js
 export default function Home() {